hayhay33/950/labs/lab-3.md

 Add lines to the code from before to print the humidity data (voltages!) in the same comma-separated format.

 Take measurement data indoors and while walking outside to see changes.
 Create a calibration curve equation for this sensor and apply it to the code to print a calibrated humidity value in the serial monitor.
+Save this calibration curve.

 ### 6. Adding the Accelerometer